 On any Day, if the Must Offer Generator cannot generate the full PMax it must file a generation outage report, in the form of Attachment 2, to the CAISO.
 Otherwise the full PMax is deemed to be available for dispatch by the ISO.

 Q – Is there any tolerance here given by the ISO?
 For example, if a PMax is 30 MW and a Must Offer Generator can only do 29 MW due to ambient temperature conditions, must that Must Offer Generator submit an outage report for 1 MW?
+[Yes-Keith]

 A - Yes, see next answer for detail.